Although its name doesn’t make it clear, Norton Secure VPN is very much a VPN.

 There’s also a kill switch for when your VPN connection drops (it happens from time to time), as well as built-in adblocking and DNS leak protection.

-Overall, Norton WiFi Privacy makes sure to give users a good time, with intuitive clients and a bunch of top-shelf features.
+Overall, Norton Secure VPN makes sure to give users a good time, with intuitive clients and a bunch of top-shelf features.

-Support for Norton WiFi Privacy looks good on paper, but suffers from a problem all too common with products that are just one part of a huge list.
+Support for Norton Secure VPN looks good on paper, but suffers from a problem all too common with products that are just one part of a huge list.

 There is live 24/7 chat, which is commendable.
 However, replies take a while and lack any depth — in other words, customer support is rather incompetent when it comes to VPN-related matters.